Kink & Disability

 Mental Illnesses & Neurodivergence

-Note: Whilst having a disability fetish isn’t ethically wrong, nobody should ever be fetishised without their consent.
+Note: Nobody with a disability should ever be fetishised without their consent.

 Previous